stewsmith/stewsmith.github.io/_posts/2014-06-22-My-Favorite-Blogs.markdown

 [Math ∩ Programming](http://jeremykun.com/)
 -----------
 This blog is all about cool, creative math.
 It has everything from graph coloring to Turing machines to probability theory.
-If you don't have exposure to a subject, Math ∩ Programming also has a series of fantastic [primers](http://jeremykun.com/primers/) on a series of topics.
+If you don't have exposure to a subject, Math ∩ Programming also has a series of fantastic [primers](http://jeremykun.com/primers/).

 [Unschooled](http://unschooled.org/)
 -----------